PranavHegde99/PranavHegde99/README.md

 ### Hi there,This is Pranav Hegde 👋

 Studing At M.S Ramaiah Institute of Technology,Mattikere(Bangalore,India).

- -I like to buid project based on //My Idea //. and i would like to more on web Appliaction and Android Development.
+I like to buid project based on //My Idea //. and i would like to more on web Appliaction and Android Development.

 <!--